Social Commerce in China

 Live Commerce Trends 2024 in China

-Live streaming offers advantages inherent in the format's characteristics: Brands that want to get instant feedback on a new product, clear out old stock, or promote best-selling items can reap the rewards of live commerce.
+Live streaming offers advantages inherent in the format's characteristics: Brands looking to get instant feedback on a new product, clear out old inventory, or promote best-selling items can reap the rewards of live commerce.

 The ubiquity of live commerce in China reflects its high revenue potential: companies selling their products via livestreams include farmers and fishermen in rural areas.
 However, despite the potential to reach a wider audience than could ever be hoped for with a physical retail location alone, new customers are not easy to retain, due to the large number of streamers participating and vying for attention.